Eduardiko/ArtBible/docs/README.md

 ![graph9](https://github.com/WillyTrek19/ArtBible/blob/main/docs/images/graph9.png?raw=true)
 ## Items/Powerups
 If your game will have some sort of item, it should also be specified in the art bible.
 In the case of an RPG for example, things like weapons, armor, potions or key items should have some sort of consistency between them in terms of thematic and detail shown in the game.
 Start by making a general idea of the items players will use and, from there, give out some examples.
+This is also a good place to explain visual effects associated with them (Such as slashing or magic attacks).

 ![graph10](https://github.com/WillyTrek19/ArtBible/blob/main/docs/images/graph10.png?raw=true)
 ## Camera
 Even though it may not sound like something an artist should be in charge of, camera control and the use of special techniques are crucial for visual storytelling (specially in 3D games).
 Will your game have a top-down view or is it going to be a side scroller?
 If there're battles, how will the camera behave in such?
-This is the place to define camera effects, fields of view, transitions, behaviours in cutscenes and how the characters should be seen in the screen.
+If your game requires it, this is the place to define camera effects, fields of view, transitions, behaviours in cutscenes and how the characters should be seen in the screen.

 ![graph11](https://github.com/WillyTrek19/ArtBible/blob/main/docs/images/graph11.gif?raw=true)
 ![graph12](https://github.com/WillyTrek19/ArtBible/blob/main/docs/images/graph12.png?raw=true)